You are not old enough to visit this site

 Note, a real whisky tasting will never be presented in a tumbler; keep those for at-home enjoyment when your pours are suspiciously generous.

-The First Enjoyment: The Nose
+The Intro: The Nose

 Now you're holding your glass correctly, what comes next I hear you ask.

-The Second Enjoyment: The Palate
+The Get to Know: The Palate

 Now we're done letting our nose get all of the joy, we move on to tasting this glorious liquid.